Arjun (2004 film): Production

-Another set for the exterior of Prakash Raj's house and the streets of Madurai were also created at Padmalaya studios of Gandipet.
+Another set for the exterior of Prakash Raj character's house and the streets of Madurai were also created at Padmalaya studios of Gandipet.
 The shooting happened at Padmalaya Studios in these sets for 60 Days which was equivalent to 40% of the film's shoot.
-The song Madura Madura was shot in Day effect while Dum Dumaare was shot in Night Effect at Madurai Temple set.
+The song "Madhura Madhuratara" was shot in day effect while "Dum Dumaare" was shot in night effect at Madurai Temple set.

 One song sequence with Mahesh and Shriya was shot in St. Petersburg in Russia, and another was shot in the Issyk-Kul lake region, Tian Shan mountains, and Ala Archa National Park of Kyrgyzstan.

 Soundtrack

-This film consists of six songs, all composed by Mani Sharma.
-All of them were written by Veturi.
+This film consists of six songs.
 The audio was launched at a floor of Padmalaya Studios on 22 July 2004.